imksrini/Oral-cancer-5-year-survival-rate-prediction-model/README.md

-Please open the word file to have an explaination about this repository.
+Please open the word file in git folder to have an explaination about this repository.